subshell/helm-charts/charts/sophora-import-job/latest/README.md

 In on-premise solutions it was easy to access the `failure` directory.
 In case of this k8s-Job we don't have access to any files after the job has finished.
 Therefore, the import-job has a feature that lets you upload the `failure` directory to a s3 bucket (see `importFailureFilesUpload` in `values.yaml`).

+## Changelog

+- Since version 0.9.0 only cron jobs are supported.
+The configuration of the import job remains the same.